 Khorake Loobia Sabz (Persian Green Bean Stew) is a traditional dish from Iran, which usually involves beef, green beans, carrots, potatoes, onions, turmeric and tomato paste.
 While this is not an authentic recipe, it incorporates many of the elements to produce a delicious, Persian-inspired vegan stew.

-The acidity in this recipe comes from tart golden prunes.
+The acidity in this vegan green bean stew recipe comes from tart golden prunes.
 WOW, they really made the gravy of this stew unbelievably good.
 I picked some up at my local international grocer, but you can also purchase a bag online.
 I recommend soaking them in some hot water, and removing their pits before adding them to your slow cooker.
 No one wants to crack a tooth while scarfing down this delicious stew.
 On the other hand, if you have difficulty finding tart golden prunes, a generous splash of lemon juice at the end of cooking will do in a pinch.
 It isn’t the same, but it is still good.

 I added jackfruit to enhance the texture of this stew, but it is optional.
 Jackfruit doesn’t add anything to the flavor, but makes the stew more interesting to eat.
 For a variation, you may add soy curls or even some seitan.
 If you choose to add soy curls, make sure to reconstitute them in water and then, drain them and squeeze out the excess water before adding them to this stew.

 All-in-all, I hope you enjoy this Persian-inspired stew, and that it becomes a hit in your household.
 So easy to make, and naturally gluten free!